Tuition and Financial Aid

 The tuition and fees above do not include books and course materials.
 Tuition and fees are subject to change without notice.

-In addition to MAcc scholarships, teaching assistantships, and the tutor position, the University offers grants, scholarships, education benefits, and tuition waivers based on financial need and basic eligibility criteria.
+In addition, the University offers grants, scholarships, education benefits, and tuition waivers based on financial need and basic eligibility criteria.
 To apply for financial aid, complete the Free Application for Federal Student Aid (FAFSA).
 You may complete it anytime; the University will process the application after you have been admitted.
 The University of Minnesota FAFSA code is 003969.